barrettotte/ctf/cyber-apocalypse-2023/blockchain/navigating-the-unknown/README.md

 **SOLVED**

+> Your advanced sensory systems make it easy for you to navigate familiar environments, but you must rely on intuition to navigate in unknown territories.
+> Through practice and training, you must learn to read subtle cues and become comfortable in unpredictable situations.
+> Can you use your software to find your way through the blocks?

 ## Guidelines

 The point of this README is to provide some guidance for people who attempt solving a blockchain challenge for the first time.